 If you are asked to include your letter and resume as an attachment save and send it as a PDF file or .doc file.
 Avoid HTML as the email the employer uses may not be able to open this.

-If they ask for the email cover letter and resume to be included in the message and not an attachment, copy and paste them into the body of your email.
+If the employer asks for the email cover letter and resume to be included in the message and not an attachment, copy and paste them into the body of your email.

 formatting works properly.
 If it looks fine then you can send it to the